hjudgesac/joule_integration_sfsf_public/prepare_for_activation/prepare_for_activation.md

  If the user replication job was not run in the past or if there were errors for certain users during the job execution, those users will not have the GUID field populated in SuccessFactors.
 The **Manage Login Accounts** app can be used to visualize the GUID field in SuccessFactors and compare it to the user profile in IAS.
 For more information on how to get access to the Manage Login Accounts application, follow [2859043 - Manage Login Accounts tool](https://userapps.support.sap.com/sap/support/knowledge/en/2859043).<br/>
 ![prepare_activation](5.jpg)

+## 10. Activate Employee Central Quick Links

+Joule supports various use cases that are specific to Employee Central module in SuccessFactors.
+In order to enable Employee Central specific use cases, Employee Central Quick Links should already be enabled in SAP SuccessFactors.
+If Employee Central Quick Links are not already enabled, follow the steps in **Activate Employee Central Quick Links** card.

-## 10. SAP Cloud Identity Provisioning Service running on Neo or SAP Cloud Identity Services Landscape
+## 11. SAP Cloud Identity Provisioning Service running on Neo or SAP Cloud Identity Services Landscape

 As part of the activation steps we need to leverage SAP Cloud Identity Provisioning Service to read users from SuccessFactors and provision them to SAP Build Work Zone.
 This requires that SAP Build Work Zone, standard edition is available as a connector under target systems in SAP Cloud Identity Provisioning Service(IPS).
 This connector may not be available on IPS tenants running on NEO landscapes.
 It's recommended customers migrate IPS from NEO to IPS running on SAP Cloud Identity Provisioning Service(SCI) landscape.
 In most cases this migration can be done in a matter of minutes.
 For more information on how to perform this migration, refer to the following links:
 * [Blog: Go for your quick win!
 Migrate Identity Provisioning tenants to SAP Cloud Identity infrastructure](https://community.sap.com/t5/technology-blogs-by-sap/go-for-your-quick-win-migrate-identity-provisioning-tenants-to-sap-cloud/ba-p/13536739)
 * [Help Documenation: Migrate Identity Provisioning Bundle Tenant](https://help.sap.com/docs/identity-provisioning/identity-provisioning/migrate-identity-provisioning-bundle-tenant)

-## 11. User Personas Required for Joule activation
+## 12. User Personas Required for Joule activation

 Activation of Joule requires configuration in mulitple systems.
 It's important to have the right stakeholders involved when setting up the configuration.
 In order to setup Joule the following user personas are required:
 * SuccessFactors Admin